Mont Vernon, New Hampshire: Sports

 The town has two sports teams that compete regionally.
 They are the Mont Vernon Falcons basketball team and the Mont Vernon Acers volleyball team.
 Both teams are for girls age 9–12.
 The Mont Vernon Village School (grades K–6) has a basketball court and volleyball court.
 Adult volleyball has been playing on Monday nights at the school since the early 1990s.
 The town owns land near the school that has a baseball field with bases, fencing and two dugouts.
 The adjacent field is also used for many other sports.
 Golf was played behind what is now the site of the post office is in the early 1900s.

-There is a gun sporting range in town (the Purgatory Falls Fish & Game Club), and local hunting can be widely found in the fall.
+There is a gun range in town (the Purgatory Falls Fish & Game Club).
 There was a ski hill with a rope tow that disbanded in the middle of the 20th century.
 Mont Vernon is known for views over the Souhegan Valley and has hiking trails, especially in town-owned Lamson Farm and along Purgatory Brook, which forms most of its western border.
 The Morrissette Trail, opened in May 2012, goes from the lowest to the highest points in Mont Vernon for an elevation gain of 700 ft (315 to 1015 ft).
 It is sponsored by Summit for a Cure.